Policy Gradient Algorithms - REINFORCE

 Policy Network

-One of the key ingredients that REINFORCE introduces is the policy network that is approximated with a DNN eg. a fully connected neural network with a number of hidden layers that is hyper-parameter (e.g. 2 RELU layers).
+One of the key ingredients that REINFORCE introduces is the policy network that is approximated with a NN eg. a fully connected neural network (e.g. two RELU-layers).

 2: Compute the output pdparams = net(state)